 The romantics are easy to love and hard to let go.

-I’ve had to be prepared for “comprehensive” test questions on “Ode to a Grecian Urn” and “To Autumn,” and I’m still not exactly sure what Keats means by, “Beauty is truth, truth beauty.”
-I have an inkling that it’s about the very thing that we were doing to the poems and poets.
-We were trying to do what Keats was arguing against.
-We sought analytic certainty.
-Coleridge wanted to reduce everything into definite answers as well.
+I had to be prepared for “comprehensive” test questions on “Ode to a Grecian Urn” and “To Autumn,” and I’m still not exactly sure what Keats means by, “Beauty is truth, truth beauty.”
+I have an inkling that it’s about the very thing that we do to the poems and poets.
+We try to do what Keats argues against.
+We seek certainty, especially through the intellect.
+Who knows what was going through Keats’ mind.
+It was a long time ago.
+His contemporary, Coleridge (also born in October 1795), wanted to resist reducing things into definite answers as well.
+At least Coleridge would live to 61 in spite of his infamous an ongoing laudanum use.

 Maria Popova writes that the concept of Negative Capability “is a beautiful articulation of a familiar sentiment — that life is about living the questions, that the unknown is what drives science, that the most beautiful experience we can have is the mysterious.”